 frame-ancestors directive.
 GitHub-33101

 Issue: Adobe Stock images uploaded into the

 <install_dir>/pub/media/catalog directories are not visible in the Media Gallery.
 Workaround: To view and work with these images, delete them from the filesystem directories and re-upload them into an allowed Media Gallery directory.
 See the Stock images not displayed, Adobe Commerce and Magento Open Source 2.3.7-p2 Knowledge Base article.

 Installation and upgrade instructions

-For instructions on downloading and applying security-only patches (including patch 2.3.7-p2), see Quick start install.
+For instructions on downloading and applying security patches (including patch 2.3.7-p2), see Quick start install.

-For general information about security-only patches, see the Magento DevBlog post Introducing the New Security-only Patch Release.
+For general information about security patches, see Introducing the New Security Patch Release.